Lamborghini LM004

 The Lamborghini LM004 was a prototype off-road vehicle designed and built by Lamborghini.

-The LM004 was essentially a modified LM002, but in order to try to make it appeal to a new range of customers it was outfitted with bucket seats, a phone, a refrigerator, and several other luxury features.
-The main change in the new vehicle was to outfit it with an all new, noticeably larger, 420 bhp, 7 L V12 engine.
+The LM004 was essentially a modified LM002, but in an attempt to make it appeal to a new range of customers it was outfitted with bucket seats, a phone, a refrigerator, and several other luxury features.
+The main change in the new vehicle was to outfit it with a new, noticeably larger, 420 bhp, 7 L V12 engine.
 The engine did not perform as well as expected, and the increase in weight and size was determined to not be worth the additional development.
 Only a single prototype was produced.